Global Igusa zeta function and $K$-equivalence: Global Igusa zeta functions

 We have defined the norm $\|{-}\|_{1/r}$ on the space of pluricanonical $r$-forms $H^0(\Xg, rK_{\Xg})$ via the $p$-adic integral:

-The assumption that $\Xg(\textbf{K})$ being of positive measure is to make sure the norm is not trivial.
-Another reason to make this assumption is that we want $\Xg(\textbf{K})$ to be Zariski dense in $\Xg$.
-Indeed, $\Xg(\textbf{K})$ contains a $\textbf{K}$-analytic open subset that is bianalytic to an $n$-dimensional polydisc $\Delta$ with the result that the dimension of the Zariski closure of $\Xg(\textbf{K})$ is at least $n$.
+The assumption that $\Xg(\K)$ being nonempty is to make sure that the norm is not trivial (by implicit function theorem).
+Another reason to make this assumption is that we want $\Xg(\K)$ to be Zariski dense in $\Xg$.
+Indeed, $\Xg(\K)$ contains a $\K$-analytic open subset that is bianalytic to an $n$-dimensional polydisc $\Delta$ with the result that the dimension of the Zariski closure of $\Xg(\K)$ is at least $n$.

 In order to resolve the non-general type case, we shall extend the definition of the norm to a Kawamata log-terminal (klt for short) pair $(X, D)$:

 When $\X$ is smooth over $\O$, we have defined for each positive number $s$ the $s$-norm